🦞AI Clambake

 (riskiest junk)

-The CCC spread measures the same thing as the high-yield spread above, but only for the riskiest borrowers — companies rated CCC or lower, which are the ones closest to defaulting.
+The CCC spread measures the same thing as the high-yield spread above, but only for the riskiest borrowers — companies rated CCC or lower.
 Because these borrowers are most vulnerable, their spread tends to blow out first when credit markets get nervous.
-Think of it as the canary in the coal mine: if this one spikes before the broader high-yield spread does, that's a signal that something is starting to crack.

 HYG